BernardDev/Synthesizer-directory/README.md

 ### User Stories

+- As a User I want to be able to be able to see synthesizers, so I can satisfy my needs
-- As a User I want to be able to
+- As a User I want to be able to be able to see synthesizers sorted by the year the are produced, so I can get a feeling for their history
-- As a User I want to be able to
+- As a User I want to be able to be able to query all synthesizers from one specific manufacturers, so I can only look for 'Roland' synthesizers
-- As a User I want to be able to
+- As a User I want to be able to be able to know what manufacturers I can choose from, so I get the data I'm looking for
-- As a User I want to be able to
+- As a User I want to be able to contribute to the collection, so I can help make this the biggest directory of synthesizers out there
-- As a User I want to be able to
+- As a User I want to be able to know what is not allowed when suggesting a new synthesizer, so I can do it in a swift manner
+- As Myself I want to be able to judge the suggested synthesizer, so I can decide which one's will be added to the collection

-- As a User I want to be able to
+- [ ] As a User I want to be able to filter and sort synthesizers on options other then year they are produced

 <br>